 The Connelly Library has over 350,000 Circulating Books in its collection.
 All of these books can be checked out of the Library by patrons.
 The majority of these are located on the 2nd, 3rd and 3rd floor mezzanine levels of the Library.
 They cover a wide variety of subject areas with a particular emphasis on the humanities.
 There are two small collections of circulating books on the 1st floor - New Books and Recreational Reading Books.

 There is a Reference Collection intermingled in the circulating collection and labeled.
 These books are for in Library use only.

 eBooks are a growing part of the Connelly Library Collection and can be found online through the Connelly Library Catalog, Summon, or the Digital Library through which they are subscribed.
 Each eBook has a record in each of those 3 places.

 Guides to help use eBooks

 Periodicals consist mostly of Journals, Magazines, and Newspapers.
-The majority of Connelly Library's periodicals collections are electronic and can be found by searching Summon, Individual Databases, or the E-Journal Portal.
-Connelly Library does still maintain as small physical collection of magazines, journals, and newspapers located partially on the 1st Floor (newer material) and partially in the Lower Level (older material) in Bound Journals and Microform.
+The majority of Connelly Library's periodicals collections are electronic and can be found by searching Summon, individual Databases, or the E-Journal Portal.
+Connelly Library does still maintain as small physical collection of magazines, journals, and newspapers located partially on the 1st Floor (newer material) and partially in the Lower Level (older material) in Bound Journals and Microforms.

 Guides to help use Periodicals